 Influence of softening rate in retrogression distances

 In this section, we examine the influence of softening rate on the failure mechanism of sensitive clay landslides.
 The undrained shear strength is governed by equation (1).
-Thus, softening behavior is governed by two parameters.
+Thus, softening behavior is in our model governed by two parameters.
 The first parameter is the remoulded undrained shear strength of the clay sur.
 The second parameter is the accumulated shear strain required to obtain a 95% reduction in shear strength 95.
 The former reflects the sensitivity of clay St, while the latter controls how quickly a material will soften.
-A sensitivity analysis was performed to investigate the effects of softening on the development of the retrogression distance, as shown in Figure 23 and Figure 24.
+A sensitivity analysis was performed to investigate the effects of softening on the development of the retrogression distance (how far back the slide mechanism will go).
+With limited softening (a less sensitive clay) the regression would have been moderate, and the slide would not reach the houses in Nystulia.
+Such a case is simulated and shown in Figure 23.
+Unfortunately we had a highly sensitive, quick clay in Gjerdrum, and the simulation with the corresponding “high sensitivity” parameters are shown in Figure 24 The slide reached the houses with tragic consequences.
+The simulations illustrate the importance of modelling the loss of strength (softening) correctly.